ydb-platform/ydb/ydb/docs/en/core/cluster/system-requirements.md

 * **Processor**

-   A {{ ydb-short-name }} server can only run on x86-64 processors with AVX2 instruction support (Intel Haswell (4th generation) and later, AMD EPYC and later).
+   A {{ ydb-short-name }} server can only run on x86-64 processors with AVX2 instruction support: Intel Haswell (4th generation) and later, AMD EPYC and later.

    The ARM architecture is currently not supported.